 Special requests can be accommodated.
 For example, if you want cedar for your siding or decking, we’ll work with your local lumber supply dealer.
 They will supply the wood and we’ll simply charge a processing fee.
 The same applies for unusual trim items, garage doors and other items.
 The result is a customized result at a very reasonable cost.

 GemThane wood products were developed with demanding climatic conditions in mind.
 Ordinary paints and stains claim to be “breathable” but they are actually quite porous.
 Immerse a sample of any competitive product for a few days and you’ll see that they soak up water like a sponge.
 That’s a huge problem because this allows freeze-thaw cycles between October and March to wreak havoc with the underlying wood, even if the paint itself still looks intact.
 By contrast, our polymer coatings laugh at the elements, from the subzero temperatures of high prairie winters to the piercing glare of reflected sun on a hot lakeside summer day.
-That’s why we can confidently offer the best and most comprehensive warranties on the market.

 Learn more about our siding and decking products.